-Rena Ronson is Partner and Head of the Independent Film Group at premier global talent and literary agency United Talent Agency (UTA).
-As one of the industry’s pre-eminent packaging and finance executives, Ronson’s focus is on global film finance, distribution and marketing strategies for independent and co-financed features, as well as to financiers and corporate clients within the entertainment space.
+Rena Ronson heads the Independent Film Group and is a partner at leading global talent and entertainment company United Talent Agency.
+One of the industry’s pre-eminent packaging and finance executives, Ronson specializes in global film finance, distribution and marketing strategies for independent and co-financed features, helping the world’s most acclaimed independent filmmakers see their work reach global audiences.

-Ronson oversees a group of agents known for packaging and representing many high-profile and critically-praised independently financed films from a diverse range of American and international filmmakers, including Asghar Farhadi, Wes Anderson, Marielle Heller, Coen Brothers, Haifaa Al-Mansour, David Mackenzie, Jill Soloway, Noah Baumbach, James Ponsoldt, and David Michôd, to name a few.
-In addition to discovering and nurturing new talent, Ronson has also help guide numerous international filmmakers make their English-language feature debut including Jonas Cuaron’s Desierto and Haifaa Al-Mansour’s award winning Wadjda, specifically securing the first ever co-production between Germany and Saudi Arabia, as well as Al-Mansour’s upcoming English language debut, A Storm In the Stars.
+Ronson oversees a group of agents known for packaging and representing many high-profile and critically-praised independently financed films from a diverse range of American and international filmmakers, including Greta Gerwig, Asghar Farhadi, Wes Anderson, Michael Showalter, Judd Apatow, Marielle Heller, Haifaa Al-Mansour, Noah Baumbach, James Ponsoldt and Mike White, to name a few.